Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 Multiple Elements Are Making Matters Worse

 Now imagine that every company that produces and/or sells a physical product has its own unique supply chain.
 Some are more complicated, some are less complicated.
-But all of them have some basic elements in common.
-And all leverage the same regional, national and global systems to (hopefully) deliver their product to their consumer in a timely manner.
-This broader global pipeline of goods is the “supply chain” that’s garnering headlines for causing delays and pushing up prices.
+But all of them have basic elements in common.
+And all leverage the same regional, national and global systems to (hopefully) deliver their products to their consumers in a timely manner.
+This broader global pipeline of goods is the “supply chain” that’s garnering headlines for causing delays and inflating prices.

-Cargo ships carrying as many as half a million shipping containers filled with goods from various countries in Asia await offloading at the ports of Los Angeles and Long Beach.
-Once they are offloaded, a shortage of truck drivers prevents those loads from moving out of ports in a timely manner.
+Cargo ships carrying approximately half a million shipping containers filled with goods from various countries in Asia await offloading at the ports of Los Angeles and Long Beach.
+Once they are offloaded, a shortage of truck drivers prevents those containers from moving out of ports in a timely manner.
 Railroad terminals, where trucks deliver goods for the next leg of the journey, are backed up with containers awaiting further transport, which, in turn, also block inbound trains.
 Should those goods somehow make it to a warehouse, worker shortages are limiting their timely processing.
-And, as if all that weren’t enough, the United States Postal Service has recently slowed its delivery times.
+(These various bottlenecks also create delays in the other direction, as empty containers or containers filled with domestically produced goods destined for Asia can’t return across the Pacific.)
+And, as if all of this weren’t enough, the United States Postal Service has recently slowed its delivery times.

 The COVID pandemic is certainly to blame for this cascading array of problems in the supply chain.
 But it isn’t the only culprit.